mx1001/boxcutter_manual/docs/hotkeys.md

 To use boxcutter efficiently is to use the hotkeys.
 You can use boxcutter without them but it takes away from the speed and power we envision for this tool.
 We have dreams to make it more capable for tablets and be able to use this without a keyboard someday so as more systems are added this should get closer.

+> Customizable hotkeys will be added down the road.
+However since it's using an active tool system the system for adding it is more complicated.
+The dots added to 714 aim to reduce hotkey usage while adding more functionality.

 # Alt + W (start boxcutter)

 Pressing alt + W (with your cursor in the 3d view) starts boxcutter.
 It will also make the topbar popup at the top of the screen.